 Whilst objectors raise concerns in respect of anti-social behaviour, this matter very much hinges on the responsible management of the premises, and some associated matters can be addressed under a licence.
-Also, the West Midlands Police has raised no objection.
+Also, the West Midlands Police has raised no objection subject to conditions relating to security and lighting which are included in the recommendation.